xxhp/JBSignatureController/README.md

 ========

 * Presents the user with a fully customizeable view for them to sign
-* Returns a UIImage of the signature, cropped and centered to fit (with an optional margin)
+* Returns a UIImage of the signature, optionally cropped and centered to fit
 * Example shows how to save signature to a PNG file
+* Code is well-documented allowing for easy customization
+* Uses ARC
 * Free!